Vyral/jan-leasure/_posts/2022-07-18-woman-of-the-house-liz-cannon.md

 It was our pleasure to be able to help Liz and her husband buy their first house.
 If you are thinking about buying a home, please don’t hesitate to contact us.
 It would be our pleasure to help you too.

 *Have you worked with me in the past?
-For a chance to receive a Starbucks gift card, submit your video to Jan's video testimonial project.
+For a chance to receive a Starbucks gift card, [submit your video](/uploads/videotestimonial-2022-jan.png){: target="_blank" rel="noopener"} to Jan's video testimonial project.
 Please email your Facebook, Instagram, or TikTok video to:&nbsp;[jan.leasure@drmconline.com](mailto:jan.leasure@drmconline.com).*